Policies

 Plagiarism

 Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
 Another category of plagiarism is self-plagiarism, when the author published his own idea, data, and text in different journals when no need for such duplication exists.
 ETJ uses all means to detect plagiarism.
-As a matter of quality assurance, a more than 20% similarity in the text of a manuscript will be rejected.
+As a matter of quality assurance, manuscripts with a similarity index above 20% are flagged for closer editorial assessment; decisions consider the nature and source of overlap.
 ETJ strictly follows the COPE charts in dealing with plagiarized articles.

 Plagiarism Policy